george-hawkins/arf-drone/pixhawk-setup.md

 The other available flight modes are related to things like more agressive and sporty flying styles and more obscure use cases - however [circle](http://ardupilot.org/copter/docs/circle-mode.html) looks interesting if you want to circle a point with a camera and [guided](http://ardupilot.org/copter/docs/flight-modes.html) is relevant if you want to control the craft in-flight from a ground control application.
 One mode we'll be coming back to later is [auto-tune](http://ardupilot.org/copter/docs/autotune.html) - there are many tunable parameters that affect how the craft flies, auto-tune causes the craft to put itself through various maneuvers and by seeing how it behaves it tries to automatically determine the optimal values for these tunable parameters.

-Six flight modes is probably more than enough to start with but it is possible to configure up even more than this using additional switches - this is covered separately in a later section below.
+Six flight modes is probably more than enough to start with but it is possible to configure up even more than this using additional switches - this is covered separately in a later section.

 _Flight modes._
 ![flight modes](images/mission-planner/flight-modes.png)